-Stephen advises his clients on federal policy and regulatory matters affecting numerous industries, including renewable energy, sustainability, energy development, health care, housing, telecommunications, infrastructure, small business, agriculture, and hospitality.
+Stephen advises his clients on federal regulatory and policy matters affecting numerous industries, including renewable energy, conventional energy, sustainability, ESG, agriculture, health care, housing, telecommunications, hospitality, and infrastructure.
 He supports his clients throughout the entire regulatory process, ensuring their interests are met in federal agency rulemaking and program administration.

-Stephen also counsels his clients on federal regulatory requirements, funding opportunities, program guidelines, and compliance standards.
-He has helped his clients advocate for and effectuate change on regulatory matters concerning the Department of the Treasury, Department of Transportation, Department of the Interior, Department of Health and Human Services, Department of Housing and Urban Development, Department of Agriculture, Federal Aviation Administration, Bureau of Indian Affairs, Bureau of Land Management, Bureau of Reclamation, the Small Business Administration, and the Federal Emergency Management Agency.
+Stephen also counsels his clients on federal program requirements, funding opportunities, eligibility, and compliance standards.
+He has helped his clients advocate for and effectuate change on regulatory matters concerning the Department of the Treasury, Internal Revenue Service, Department of Agriculture, Environmental Protection Agency, Department of the Interior, Bureau of Indian Affairs, Bureau of Land Management, Bureau of Reclamation, Department of Transportation, Federal Aviation Administration, and Federal Emergency Management Agency.

 Stephen represents his Tribal clients on a broad range of legal and regulatory issues.
-His litigation experience includes cases concerning rights-of-way, oil and gas, water rights, contract disputes, hunting and fishing rights, and treaty rights.
-He has represented clients before federal courts throughout the country, the Court of Federal Claims, and federal agency adjudicatory bodies like the Interior Board of Indian Appeals.
+His litigation experience includes cases concerning rights-of-way, oil and gas, water rights, contract disputes, and treaty rights.
+He has represented clients before federal courts throughout the country, including the U.S. Court of Appeals for the Eighth Circuit and the U.S. Court of Federal Claims.
+He has also represented clients before federal agency adjudicatory bodies like the Interior Board of Indian Appeals.

-Stephen assists his clients with numerous federal programs and funding initiatives, with an emphasis on COVID-19 relief, emergency response, and economic development.
-He has helped his clients secure significant federal funding and navigate issues related to climate change, broadband and technology, energy, housing, small business, agriculture, health services, infrastructure, water, hospitality, disaster and crisis response, and tribal government services.
+Stephen counsels his clients on federal grant and financing initiatives, with an emphasis on energy development, COVID-19 relief, emergency response, and economic development.
+He has helped his clients secure significant federal funding and navigate issues related to climate change, broadband and technology, energy, agriculture, infrastructure, water, hospitality, disaster and crisis response, and Tribal government services.

 Stephen earned his LL.M. from Harvard Law School and his J.D. from the University of Michigan Law School.
 Prior to receiving his LL.M., he was one of approximately 20 law school graduates from around the world accepted into the Harvard Law School Graduate Program as a Visiting Researcher.

-Stephen was recognized as a 2019, 2020, and 2021 Washington D.C.
-“Rising Star” for Native American Law by Super Lawyers magazine.
-He was also recognized in 2022 as one of the "Best Lawyers: Ones to Watch" for Native American Law by The Best Lawyers in America®.
+Stephen was recognized as one of the "Best Lawyers: Ones to Watch" in 2022 for Native American Law and in 2023 for Commercial Litigation and Native American Law by The Best Lawyers in America®.
+He was also recognized as a Washington D.C.
+“Rising Star” in 2023, and the four years immediately preceding, for Native American Law by Super Lawyers magazine.
 Additionally, U.S. News & World Report and Best Lawyers selected Kilpatrick Townsend as the 2020 “Law Firm of the Year” for Native American Law.